mrchildren/Group-6-Food-Ordering-System/README.md

 You can do so by first running the KTKL.java file this will show you the main page which consist of the title, and two buttons (Dine in and Takeaway)

-there are an invisible button at the bottom right of the panel, click on that region until the panel changes the panel will change to a "developer" console page you will then see a green button at top right corner named "INIT"
+there is an invisible button at the bottom right of the panel, click on that region until the panel changes the panel will change to a "developer" console page you will then see a green button at top right corner named "INIT"